HL7/US-Core/input/pagecontent/general-guidance.md

      {% include examplebutton_default.html example="missing-status" b_title = "Click Here to See a Rejected Search Due to Missing Status Example" %}

 - **SHALL** document this behavior in its CapabilityStatement for the "search-type" interaction in `CapabilityStatement.rest.resource.interaction.documentation`.
-- Follow the [deleted data](#representing-entered-in-error-and-deleted-information) guidance above.
+- For "entered-in-error" status, see the [guidance](#representing-entered-in-error-information) above.